strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 19 Jun 2024 --

+- Customer info form linked to checkout button in cart component to render conditionally.
+Next steps will include fleshing out and styling form.

+---

 -- 17 Jun 2024 --

 - Created files for checkout component and implemented styling.
 Still needs to programmed for functionality.